-AACSB: Analytic

-Accessibility: Keyboard Navigation Blooms: Understano Difficulty: 2 Medium Learning Objective: 02-01 Grasp why it is critical for company managers to have a clear strategic vision of where a company needs to head and why.
-Topic: What Does the Strategy-Making, Strategy-Executing Process Entail?
+AACSB: Analytical Thinking Accessibility: Keyboard Navigation Blooms: Understand

+Learning Objective: 02-01 Grasp why it is critical for company managers to have a clear strategic vision of where a company needs
-3. When companies adopt the strategy-making and strategy execution process it requires they start by

-A. developing a strategic vision, mission and values.

-- B. developing a proven business model, deciding on the company's top management team, and crafting a strategy. - C. setting objectives, developing a business model, crafting a strategy, and deciding how much of the company's resources to employ in the pursuit of sustainable competitive advantage. - D. coming up with a statement of the company's mission and communicating it to all employees, setting objectives, selecting a business model, and monitoring developments and initiating corrective adjustments to the business model when necessary. - E. deciding on the company's board of directors, setting financial objectives, crafting a strategy, and choosing what business approaches and operating practices to employ.
+- 3. When companies adopt the strategy making, strategy execution process, it requires they start by - A. developing a strategic vision, mission, and values. - B. developing a proven business model, deciding on the company's top management team, and crafting a strategy. - C. setting objectives, developing a business model, crafting a strategy, and deciding how much of the company's resources to employ in the pursuit of sustainable competitive advantage. - D. coming up with a statement of the company's mission and communicating it to all employees, setting objectives, selecting a business model, and monitoring developments and initiating corrective adjustments to the business model when necessary. - E. deciding on the company's board of directors, setting financial objectives, crafting a strategy, and choosing what business approaches and operating practices to employ.